FiveSheepCo/blog/content/posts/qschatview.md

 ---

 # QSChatView: A beautiful data-driven chat view for iOS and macOS
 > In today's fast-paced world, chat applications have become an essential means of communication.
 With the increasing popularity of SwiftUI and its easy-to-use, declarative syntax, developers are always on the lookout for reliable libraries to build messaging interfaces for their apps.
 Look no further!
-Quintschaf has created a SwiftUI library called QSChatView that provides a customizable chat view for rendering static and interactive chat conversations, similar to popular messaging apps like WhatsApp and Signal.
+FiveSheep has created a SwiftUI library called QSChatView that provides a customizable chat view for rendering static and interactive chat conversations, similar to popular messaging apps like WhatsApp and Signal.

 QSChatView is a fully interactive, data-driven chat view that works on iOS, macOS, and Catalyst.
 It supports light and dark mode, and offers various customization options.